IBM/microservices-using-apiconnect-and-appconnect/README.md

 - Click on `Stage` icon and select `Sandbox`.
 - Go to `Dashboard`.
 - Click on `Sandbox`.
-- Click on the staged Banking Services product.
+- Click on the staged product.
 - Select `Publish` from the menu.
 - On the `dialog` that appears, click on `Publish` to publish the product.